pablodecm/phd_thesis/src/101_chapter_1.md

 ($\textrm{u}\textrm{u}\textrm{d}$) and neutron
 ($\textrm{u}\textrm{d}\textrm{d}$) that together with electrons are the constituents of most of the known matter in the universe.
-Many more short-lived baryons exist [@PhysRevD.98.030001], including the recently discovered exotic bound states referred as tretraquarks [@PhysRevLett.112.222002] and pentaquarks [@Aaij:2015tga].
-A details description of the compositeness of proton is an essential element for computing LHC observables, as reviewed in [Section @sec:pdfs].
+Many more short-lived baryons exist [@PhysRevD.98.030001], in addition to the recently discovered exotic bound states referred as tetraquarks [@PhysRevLett.112.222002] and pentaquarks [@Aaij:2015tga].
+A detailed description of the compositeness of proton is an essential element for computing LHC observables, as reviewed in [Section @sec:pdfs].